MicrosoftDocs/windows-dev-docs/windows-apps-src/cpp-and-winrt-apis/author-events.md

 Also in `App.cpp`, add the following code to instantiate a BankAccount (using the projected type's default constructor), register an event handler, and then cause the account to go into debit.

+`WINRT_ASSERT` is a macro definition, and it expands to [_ASSERTE](/cpp/c-runtime-library/reference/assert-asserte-assert-expr-macros).

 ```cppwinrt
 struct App : implements<App, IFrameworkViewSource, IFrameworkView>
 {